Rowntree Park

-Rowntree Park is a 20 acre park in York, England, open to the public, opened on 16 July 1921.
+Rowntree Park is a Grade II-listed public park on Terry Avenue in Clementhorpe, a suburb of York, England.
+It was created as a memorial to employees of Rowntree's who died in the First World War and was opened on 16 July 1921 by Joseph Rowntree.
+The park was laid out between 1919 and 1921 and later expanded in 1926–27 and again in 2000, increasing its area to 25 acre.
+Several early features were added during the 1920s, including public swimming baths and an aviary.
+The riverbank entrance gates, erected in 1954 and believed to have come from Richings Park in Iver, were listed at Grade II* in 1983.
+Rowntree Park has received a Green Flag Award each year since 2004.

-Background
+Facilities

 The park features children's playgrounds, tennis courts, bowling greens, basketball court, skateboarding area and general areas for picnicking.
 The park also features a large lake, a canal and a water cascade, and is home to many ducks, swans and Canada geese, as well as a large dovecote.
 The park's outdoor swimming pool was demolished in the 1980s, despite strong public support for keeping it open.
 The park is also home to a reading cafe, which is a branch of the York Explore public library.
 The cafe is located in the Rowntree Park Lodge, which previously also housed the park keeper's house, and a boat house.